 - 6.1 The key policies relating to infrastructure contributions are as follows: - CC9: Securing Infrastructure - 6.2 The main strategic purpose of policies is as follows: - Provide infrastructure to support development in the area - 6.3 The Council has long been successful in securing developer contributions through S106 planning obligations.
 On 1 April 2015, the Council introduced the Community Infrastructure Levy, which replaces Section 106 for tariff-style contributions to strategic infrastructure.
 Section 106 continues to apply for affordable housing, employment and skills measures, and more site-specific infrastructure.
 Policy CC9 of the Local Plan sets the infrastructure priorities for new development. - 6.4 The Council is required to produce an Infrastructure Funding Statement (IFS) annually by 31st December, in line with amended CIL Regulations that came into force in September 2019.
 The IFS reports on collection, allocation and spend of money during the financial year from both CIL and Section 106 agreements.
 It also sets out priorities for future spend.
-The Council's fourth IFS was published in December 2023, and there is therefore no longer a need for the AMR to report on these matters in detail.
-However, for ease of reference, the summary information from the IFS is set out below. - 6.5 In terms of the Community Infrastructure Levy: - The total CIL collected by Reading Borough Council in 2022-2023 was £6.291 million; - The total CIL allocated in 2022-2023 was £7.157 million; - The total CIL spent in 2022-2023 was £8.096 million; and - CIL liability notices were issued in 2022-2023 for £9.296 million. - 6.6 In terms of Section 106: - The total of financial contributions under Section 106 collected by Reading Borough Council in 2022-2023 was £9.352 million; - The total of financial contributions under Section 106 allocated in 2022-2023 was £14.747 million: - The total of financial contributions under Section 106 spent in 2022-2023 was £8.975 million; and - Financial contributions were agreed in Section 106 agreements signed in 2022-2023 for a total of £1.733 million.
+The Council's fourth IFS was published in December 2024, and there is therefore no longer a need for the AMR to report on these matters in detail.
+However, for ease of reference, the summary information from the IFS is set out below. - 6.5 In terms of the Community Infrastructure Levy: - The total CIL collected by Reading Borough Council in 2023-2024 was £1.740 million - The total CIL allocated in 2023-2024 was £6.790 million - The total CIL spent in 2023-2024 was £7.555 million - CIL liability notices were issued in 2023-2024 for £13.846 million - 6.6 In terms of Section 106: - The total of financial contributions under Section 106 collected by Reading Borough Council in 2023-2024 was £2.453 million - The total of financial contributions under Section 106 allocated in 2023-2024 was £0.892 million - The total of financial contributions under Section 106 spent in 2023-2024 was £4.132 million - Financial contributions were agreed in Section 106 agreements signed in 2023-2024 was £1.645 million.